George-McNamara-Gov/EpiNLPpb/README.md

 # ACT Health Epidemiology NLP Program Builder (EpiNLP Builder)

 This package builds customised Natural Language Processing (NLP) programs for classifying free text snippets based on the presence of a specified characteristic.
 These NLP programs provide binary classifications of free text based on Linguistic Analysis and Machine Learning techniques.
 The output of these programs is an additional variable, in an existing data set containing free text, indicating a classification of the free text.
 This project was initially created to identify Emergency Department presentations related to suicide or self-harm from triage notes.
 In the case of suicide or self-harm related Emergency Department presentations, this classification process is more efficient than manual annotation, more precise than keyword searching, and more comprehensive than classifying based on ICD-10 clinical codes.

-The building process can be operated through a Graphical User Interface (GUI).
-The GUI guides the user through uploading annotated free text data, inputting or uploading customisation parameters and then creating, evaluating, exporting, and utilising an NLP program.
-This GUI is not complete in version 1.0 and will be finalised in a later release.
-It is recommended to use the source code directly, as detailed below.
 The NLP programs are customised by the choice of annotated data, demographic, data size and distribution, linguistic analysis techniques and machine learning algorithm.
 This enables users to create and use NLP programs optimised to their needs.

 Disclaimer: This software package was developed during a proof-of-concept project.
 The NLP techniques included do not claim to be cutting edge or comprehensive.
 This software package is useful for experimentation with and exploration of NLP programs but may not be suited to large-scale implementations.